Refractive Surgery and LASIK Vision Correction FAQs - Milwaukee, Wisconsin

-If you are considering iLASIK vision correction or another refractive surgery procedure with Dr. Steven B. Koenig at The Eye Institute in Milwaukee, Wisconsin, we would like to answer all your questions and encourage you to become as informed as possible before making any decisions about refractive surgery.
-Please review the information provided below and contact The Eye Institute with any additional questions.
+If you are considering Lasik vision correction or another refractive surgery procedure with Dr. Steven B. Koenig at the Medical College of Wisconsin Eye Institute in Milwaukee, Wisconsin, we would like to answer all your questions and encourage you to become as informed as possible before making any decisions about refractive surgery.
+Please review the information provided below and contact the Eye Institute with any additional questions.

 Why should I choose Dr. Koenig as my refractive surgeon?

 Dr. Steven Koenig is a fellowship-trained corneal surgeon who has performed thousands of successful Lasik procedures, offering the most up-to-date equipment and software.
 He performs the evaluation, surgery, and sees you personally for each follow-up appointment.
 Dr. Koenig is the only Lasik vision correction surgeon in the Milwaukee area to be repeatedly selected by his peers to appear in “Best Doctors in America®” as well as "Top Doctors in Milwaukee" voted by Milwaukee Magazine.
 Dr. Koenig’s focus is quality over quantity, recognizing that on average one out of five individuals are not ideal candidates for refractive surgery.
 Dr. Koenig’s conservative approach and meticulous screening process allow you to achieve your PERSONAL BEST VISION ™.

 How do I know if I am a good candidate for refractive surgery?